Grabarz upgraded to Olympic silver

 American Erik Kynard has been awarded the gold medal.

-Grabarz, 34, is upgraded to silver along with Canada's Derek Drouin and Mutaz Essa Barshim, who tied for gold with Italy's Gianmarco Tamberi at the Tokyo Games in August.
+Grabarz, 34, is upgraded to silver along with Canada's Derek Drouin and Qatar's Mutaz Essa Barshim, who tied for gold with Italy's Gianmarco Tamberi at the Tokyo Games in August.

 The IOC also reallocated the bronze medal in the women's high jump, with Spain's Ruth Beitia taking it from the disqualified Svetlana Shkolina of Russia who, like Ukhov, received a four-year ban in 2019 only for them to be reduced to 33 months in April.